SherG/cool-iron/blog/sms-marketing.md

 For starters, use macro conversions for inspiration.
 Some scenarios where a previous conversion by a customer might be a good opportunity for SMS include:

-* They registered for an in-person event
+* Event registration
+* For conference attendees: You want to communicate a room change or a surprise speaker to attendees
 * Appointment reminders
-* They signed up for your SaaS
-* Automated surveys (following macro-conversion)
-* ETA notifications (e.g. They purchased a high-ticket item and you text to thank them and/or to alert them on the day before and day of delivery.)
+* Thank you messages for high-ticket purchases
+* ETA notifications for booked transportation services (e.g., shuttles) or package deliveries

 What if you don't have a database of qualified mobile numbers?
 Email your current contacts (<a href="https://neilpatel.com/blog/email-marketing-segmentation-strategies/" target="blank">segment first</a>!) and offer them something of value in exchange for a mobile opt-in.

 > Think of SMS as a garnish: too much and you'll ruin the dish.

 Some brands have successfully created a "VIP messaging club" or "Mobile Insider Club" to generate subscribers via special deals and offers.

 Consider updating all of your online sign-up forms with an optional mobile number field.
 Associate an opt-in message with that field.

 ## Caution: Regulations Ahead